xiaopurr/Hoomd/README.md

 # Hoomd
-My hoomd simulation code files.
+My hoomd simulation code that I created through my learning process

+# The King is dead, long live the king!